 - Back up until you can feel the chair with the back of your legs.

 - Slide your operated leg forward.

 - Grasp the armrests and bend your knees.

 - Lower yourself gently into the chair.

-- To stand up, reverse the procedure.

 - Sit with your knee bent and your foot flat on the floor for short periods of time.